-Traffic chaos: Train services between Pukekohe and Papakura cancelled, Onehunga bus strike
+Traffic chaos: Train issues between Pukekohe and Papakura, Onehunga bus strike

-Auckland commuters are in for a rough morning, with some cancelled train services and a bus strike adding to rush-hour traffic woes.
+Auckland commuters are in for a rough morning, with cancelled train services and a bus strike adding to rush-hour traffic woes.

-Auckland's southern motorway could feel extra chocker this morning, with train services in Pukekohe cancelled.
+Auckland's southern motorway could feel extra busy this morning, after train services in Pukekohe were cancelled for a time.

 Auckland Transport said at 6.50am train services between Pukekohe and Papakura were cancelled due to a track fault.